TheLethargicOwl/Single-Image-De-Raining-Keras/README.md

 In this project I implemented the Paper using  Keras.

-It is kept in mind that the de-rained result should be indistinguishable from its corresponding clear image.
+It is kept in mind that the de-rained result should be indistinguishable from its corresponding clear image .

 	@article{zhang2017image,
 	  title={Image De-raining Using a Conditional Generative Adversarial Network},